NNPDF/pineappl/docs/installation.md

 likely use, here are a few guidelines:

-- if you're planning to use PineAPPL within the NNPDF fitting framework, you'll need the Python interface
+- if you're planning to use PineAPPL within the NNPDF fitting framework, you'll need the Python interface;
-- if you want to run a Monte Carlo to generate PineAPPL grids, you'll need the C interface
+- if you want to run a Monte Carlo to *generate* PineAPPL grids, you'll need the C interface;
-- if you want to produce predictions, plots and small analyses quickly install the CLI.
+- if you want to quickly produce predictions, plots and small analyses install the CLI.

 ## C, C++ and Fortran: the CAPI

-If you plan to use one of the supported Monte Carlo programs to *generate* PineAPPL grids, or if you want to access the contents of grids from your own program written in C, C++ or Fortran you will need the C interface.
-In that case follow these instructions:

-0. Install Rust, see the instructions below.
+You first need to install Rust and `cargo`, see the instructions below.

-1. `cargo-c`, which is required for the next step:
+1. Then install `cargo-c`, which is required for the next step:

        cargo install cargo-c